menu

 Compared to the rest of the country, citizens of Sprague River spend much less time in their cars: on average, their commute to work is only 0.00 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-As is often the case in a small town, Sprague River doesn't have a public transportation system that people use for their commute.
+Sprague River is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Sprague River ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.
+Sprague River ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

 Sprague River is an extremely ethnically-diverse town.
 The people who call Sprague River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sprague River residents report their race to be Native Hawaiian.
 Important ancestries of people in Sprague River include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.